-Chlorine Production and the Mercury Cell Process
+Chlorine Production & the Mercury Cell Process

-(taken directly from November 21, 1994 C&EN)
+(From November 21, 1994 C&EN)

 The mercury process is one of three electrolytic systems that convert sodium chloride in brine into chlorine and sodium hydroxide, which is referred to as caustic soda.
 In the US, about 75% of chlorine is made in diaphragm cells, 13% in mercury cells, and 11% in ion-exchange membrane cells.
 The remainder is formed as a by-product of other chemical reactions.